When it comes to running, do any of these sentiments sound familiar?

-A. You are not good at it.
+A. I am not good at running.

-C. You end up injuring yourself.
+C. I end up injuring myself.

-These reasons are common, but they are no reason that YOU can't be a runner!
+These reasons are common, but they are no reason that YOU can't be a runner

 Here are my tips to help you start (or re-start) your successful running career;

 For the sake of your new running career please take this number one piece of advise to heart.
 They call it beginner's luck for a reason.
 That twenty minute ~magical~ run you have the first day sadly isn't going to happen every day and the problem with exhausting yourself on day one is that you are going to be too sore for a week or more to have another decent run.
 You'll TRY to run, but it won't feel good.
 It will feel like you're wearing ankle weights and you're not getting enough oxygen.
 After two minutes you will be dying to stop and your I'm-going-to-run-everyday promise will turn into fuck-this-shit-o'clock.
 Frustration caused by second day failure is the number one reason new runners quit before they've ever really started.